 - General manager: Martin Mayhew

-Much of Washington Football Teams success was achieved in two strong periods for the team historically.
+Much of Washington’s success was achieved in two strong periods for the team historically.
 From 1946 to 1945 they reached the NFL Championship six times, winning twice.
-Then, between 1982 and 1991 they reached the postseason seven times out of them, winning four conference titles and reaching the Super Bowl four times, winning three of those.
+Then, between 1982 and 1991 they reached the postseason seven times, winning four conference titles and reaching the Super Bowl four times (winning three of those).
 However, between these two time periods, things weren’t so good.
 Between 1946 and 1970, the team had just four winning seasons and failed to clinch a playoff berth at all in those years.
-Between 1956 and 968 they couldn’t even manage one winning season – and in 1961 they could only manage a terrible 1-12-1 regular-season record.
+Between 1956 and 1968 Washington did not even manage one winning season – and in 1961 they could only manage a terrible 1-12-1 regular-season record.

 Historically, Washington has had some strong rivalries within the league.

-The rivalry between the Washington Football Team and Philadelphia Eagles began in 1934.
-This is considered to be one of the hottest rivalries in the NFL and has produced some very memorable moments – most famously the ‘Body Bag Game’ which saw the Eagles knock out none of the opposition players in a 1990 game.
+The rivalry between the Washington Commanders and Philadelphia Eagles began in 1934.
+This is considered to be one of the hottest rivalries in the NFL and has produced some very memorable moments – most famously the ‘Body Bag Game’ which saw the Eagles knock out nine of the opposition players with injuries in a 1990 game.

-In terms of success, Washington leads the way with 88 wins compared to the Eagles’ 82 wins and 6 draws.
-Comparing the two, the Washington Football Team has won five league championships including three Super Bowls.
+In terms of success, Washington leads the way with 89 wins compared to the Eagles’ 82 wins and 5 draws.
+Comparing the two, the Washington Commanders has won five league championships including three Super Bowls.
 Meanwhile, the Philadelphia Eagles have won four league titles including one Super Bowl.
-They have met once in the playoffs – the infamous Body Bag Game.
+Philadelphia and Washington will meet on October 1st, 2023, and then again later that month on October 29th in the upcoming NFL regular season.

 New York Giants

-Here is everything you need to know about the Washington Football Team.
+Here is everything you need to know about the Washington Commanders.

 - The Burgundy and Gold